ShahPranav1094-Courses/SDE-Preparation-Guide/README.md

 - You should have good command over atleast one object oriented programming language.
 - No need to know 3-4 languages only 1 is sufficient for interview purpose
-- Big companies are mostly language agnostic
+- Tech gaint company interviews are mostly language agnostic
 - If you wish to master a particular object oriented language then just check on YouTube you will be able to find a lot of free and quality content.

 #### Printing Patterns